4rge/.Pyrate/README.md

 A small, self-destructing Qt5 web browser written in python and designed for/with unique functions for Ubuntu.

 ### What do you mean self-destructing? ###
-When a Qt5 web browser is launched it creates a .local file that hosts all of the cookie-cache's targeted by evercookies (aka serverside cookies).
-I created a function titled ".abandonShip" that removes the Qt5 folder entirely, with all of it's contents, on command.
+> When a Qt5 web browser is launched it creates a .local file that hosts all of the cookie-cache's targeted by serverside cookies.
+I created a function titled ".abandonShip" that removes the QtWebBrowser folder entirely.
 I tested it against multiple serverside cookies and have yet to find one not removed by this process.
 That isnt to say it isnt possible, just that, for most practical purposes this proves effective.

 ### What is with the .weirdLettering() ###
-That is Qt5 syntax: the naming of options had more to do with saving space then trying to be "l33t".
+> That is Qt5 syntax

 ### Ok, so what other "unique" functions are there?
 It's just a browser. ###
-True, there isnt anything new under the sun here (besides maybe the self-destruction thing.)
+> True, there isnt anything new under the sun here (besides maybe the self-destruction thing.)
 It is .onion enabled so if you have already downloaded Tor you can now access .onion sites in .Pyrate aswell.
 It has the ability to play/load/view contents through drag and drop from your home folder making it useable beyond just visiting websites.
 It still has bookmarks, downloads, ect..
 However the way it is arranged is fairly unique:

 1. I did away with the over-packed menus of other browsers and consolidated the basic functionality into 3 comboboxes and a single url bar spread across 2 toolbars.
 This allows you to customize the layout, to an extent, without cluttering your view with dozens of buttons and menus.
 2. I never enabled redirects; I want full control of my boat in the digital ocean.
 You can still navigate to the redirect manually using the url bar but freedom and user control are central to the .Pyrate code.